Nuklon/Steam-Economy-Enhancer/README.md

 *    Market sell and buy table added to item details.
 *    Quick sell buttons to sell an item without confirmations.

+This script adds the following features to the Steam Tradeoffers:

+*    A summary of all items from both parties.

 All pricing is based on the lowest listing, price history and your own minimum and maximum prices.

 **Download**